neondatabase/website/content/guides/self-hosting-umami-neon.md

 ?
 Would you like to copy its configuration to the new app?
 Yes
 ```

-Optional: On being prompted by CLI whether you want to tweak the default settings, answer with a `y`:
+Optional: When asked if you want to tweak the default settings, answer with a `y`:

 ```bash
 Using build strategies '[the "ghcr.io/umami-software/umami:postgresql-latest" docker image]'.
 Remove [build] from fly.toml to force a rescan